usaid-cs/yesterday-i-learned/biology.md

+- Tampons are better than pads when you sleep, since [with a pad, blood will, uh, flow onto the ass crack](https://old.reddit.com/r/AskWomen/comments/s6xj7p/if_you_were_in_charge_of_designing_vagina_20_what/ht6bd3e/) and presumably congeal / solidify there.
+- [Swordfish can be huge](http://cdni.wired.co.uk/620x620/s_v/Swordfish.jpg), but that is not a swordfish.
+That's a [marlin](http://en.wikipedia.org/wiki/Marlin).
 - [Sodium raises blood pressure](https://www.youtube.com/watch?v=Ab9OZsDECZw) by increasing water retention, and thus volume.
 If the volume stays the same than pressure increases.
 - [Owls cannot move their eyes](https://www.nationalgeographic.org/media/birds-eye-view-wbt/) but they can move their head to compensate.
 - [Leukemia](https://en.wikipedia.org/wiki/Leukemia) is a high number of abnormal blood cells.
 Symptoms vary wildly depending on the type of leukemia diagnosed.